eanderton/grapnel/README.md

 In all of these cases, 'go get's default behavior is to get the tip of the repository.
-This means that your project may be composed of unstable code the instant 'go get' is done with it's installation pass.
+This means that your project may be composed of unstable code the instant 'go get' is done with its installation pass.

 A bigger problem is that the process is not repatable, because there's no way to inform go of specifically which version, branch, tag, or commit to install.